berkansezer77/home-assistant/custom-cards/birthday-card/README.md

 ![image](https://github.com/berkansezer77/home-assistant/assets/84282504/95868daa-aae1-44c2-8265-fa203cd9149c)

-the outcome should be like this.
-If everything is ok our sensor will give you below infotmation.
+The outcome should be like this.
+If everything is ok our new sensor will contain the below information.

 ![image](https://github.com/berkansezer77/home-assistant/assets/84282504/83eb918e-0182-4117-b4f7-ddf246905385)

 As you can see only the name is being displayed.

 So now we have created our first birthday card sensor.
-But we need to display 4 person.
+But we have 4 person cards.
 So 3 more left.
 Do the same process above and create 3 more templates.
 But be careful. you need to change 0 in the code :

 ![image](https://github.com/berkansezer77/home-assistant/assets/84282504/ece1f676-253c-4701-8f9a-3690154f5e52)